nestorpersist/sbt-view/README.md

            cache and then view it.

     `view WORD1 WORD2 ...`

-Note: The browser window opens automatically only on OSX.

 The plugin is based on a plugin developed by Whitepages [https://github.com/whitepages/WP_Sbt_Plugins](https://github.com/whitepages/WP_Sbt_Plugins)